zeruizhang23/YouTube-Trending-Video/README.md

 - Zerui Zhang
 - Hanwen Zhang

-## Acknowledgments
-[Optional section to acknowledge any assistance or resources that contributed to the project.]

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details.